-WA's education sector is worth \$2.1 billion per annum.
-There are around 50,000 international student enrolments each year in WA, with each student adding their spending power to the local economy.
-International education numbers for new commencements in WA at YTD Nov 2017 were growing, however dropped by 7.4% in 2020 during the pandemic.
+WA's education sector is worth \$1.39 billion per annum.
+There are around 59,000 international student enrolments each year in WA, with each student adding their spending power to the local economy.
+International education numbers for new commencements in WA at YTD Nov 2017 are growing at around 8.6% compared with 2016.
 In reasonable proximity to Belmont are;

-- · Murdoch University. - Curtin University Bentley and Curtin University Midland medical school. - In addition the State Government has future plans to develop a light rail link between the University of WA, Perth CBD and Curtin University, termed "the knowledge arc".
+- Murdoch University. - Curtin University Bentley and Curtin University Midland medical school. - In addition the State Government has future plans to develop a light rail link between the university of WA, Perth CBD and Curtin University, termed "the knowledge arc".